hamzajaved780/ecse437-lab4/README.md

 ## Dockerize the React Front-End

 ### Step 8: Create a Dockerfile for the Frontend
-Create a Dockerfile inside the `calculator-frontend` directory with the following content:
+Create a Dockerfile inside the `frontend` directory with the following content:

 ```dockerfile
 # Use the official Node.js image as the base image for building the app